NumbskullStudios/NumbskullSerialization/README.md

 The majority of code sits inside the _NumbskullSerializationBPLibrary_ file with simple methods like _SaveActor_ and _SaveActorProxyToDisk_.

+**Warning:** This plugin does not try to solve file/path/game management.
+Saving and loading methods expect full file paths so the user must properly supply these.

+In _Beyond Binary_, the game instance collects all objects with the `Serializable` interface and passes the game name ("Game 1", for example).

+The interface objects then use methods in a `GamePaths` object to convert game names into paths ("/path/to/project/folder/Saved/Games/Game 1/").

 ![Features](Documentation/AllFeatures.png)

 ## Brief Overview